Bridge to Dreams Reunites Family

 But dessert was a special surprise.
 Lenna arranged for Dorothy’s son to visit them at the waterfront.
 Dorothy was thrilled to see him.
 As a bonus, Dorothy’s granddaughter and great grandson also came.

-Dorothy reminds us that not every Dream needs to expansive or elaborate.
+Dorothy reminds us that not every Dream needs to be expansive or elaborate.
 A return to the simple pleasures such as a little extra special attention, a simple meal that we take for granted, and time with family are often at the core is what makes the dreams closest to our heart come true.

 Operated by Southbridge Care Homes, Country Village Homes – Woodslee implemented Bridge to Dreams, a resident-centered initiative developed by Southbridge Care Homes in partnership with the home.